Lionel Perez (footballer): Newcastle United

+Cambridge United

+While on loan with Cambridge, Perez kept four clean sheets in his first five games with Cambridge and helped the club to avoid relegation before signing permanently in July 2000.
+It was reported in the media that Perez took a 95% pay cut to join Cambridge.
+However, in an interview in 2021, Perez stated that while he did take a significant pay cut – the reported figure of 95% was not true.

+He won Cambridge's player of the season award in his final season with The U's.
+On his final appearance with Cambridge, Perez took a penalty against Tranmere Rovers – however, his spot-kick was saved and his opposing goalkeeper Joe Murphy injured himself saving it and was substituted as a result.

+In July 2022, Perez was inducted into Cambridge United's Hall of Fame.
+His Cambridge manager Roy McFarland said that Perez was "the best signing" he ever made.

 Later career

-Perez was released by Cambridge at the end of the 2002–03 season, before joining Enfield in October 2002, and then Stevenage Borough in February 2003, after a short stint at Chelmsford City.
+Perez was released by Cambridge at the end of the 2002–03 season and joined non-league side Enfield in October 2002, and then Stevenage Borough in February 2003, after a short stint at Chelmsford City.
 He was a regular for Stevenage until in March 2004 (being voted Player of the Year), he broke his leg playing in a league match against Barnet.
 Perez was forced to retire at the end of the season, and he immediately took up a coaching role at the club.
 Perez left his coaching role at the club in April 2006.

 Coaching career

-On leaving Stevenage, Perez and his family moved back to France where he had spells coaching at FC PHA Chusclan Laudun and SO Cassis Carnoux.
+On leaving his coaching role with Stevenage in 2006, Perez and his family moved back to France where he had spells coaching at FC PHA Chusclan Laudun and SO Cassis Carnoux.
+He holds a UEFA B Licence.
 He has been inactive in football since 2010.
-He is currently looking to get back into football, having gained his UEFA B licence.
+In an interview in May 2021, Perez stated that he was working in a factory in his hometown Bagnols-sur-Cèze saying "I spent all my money and I need to pay the bills and raise my kids."